Calculate Your Carbon Footprint and Compensate by Protecting Ancient Forests

 That is why we have chosen the protection of primary forests as our compensation project.

-Our carbon calculator allow you to calculate your carbon footprint, which expresses your impacts on the climate in a tangible number.
+Our carbon calculator allows you to calculate your carbon footprint, which expresses your impact on the climate in a tangible number.
 You will receive a detailed analysis of your emissions as well as ideas for the reduction of your carbon footprint.
 According to the size of your carbon footprint, we calculate the area of nature that should be protected for compensation.
 Your donation for the protection of this specific area of primary forest is a tangible contribution for a stable climate and the protection of biodiversity.